 Member, Association for Computing Machinery, 2011 – 2013 and 2018 – 2019.

 Sawhney, N. Forthcoming, 2019.
 Invisible Lives, Visible Determination.
 In Children, Youth and War, Edited by Heidi Morrison, University of Georgia Press.

-Sawhney, N. Forthcoming, 2019.
+Sawhney, N. March 2019.
 Zona Intervenida: Performance as Memory, Transforming Contested Spaces.
 In Rethinking Peace Studies: Translation, Memory, and Dialogue, Edited by Jeremiah Alberg, Alex Hinton and Giorgio Shani, Rowman & Littlefield International.

 Sawhney, N., Graver, C., and Breitkopf, E., 2018.
 Audio Journaling for Self-Reflection and Assessment among Teens in Participatory Media Programs.
 In Proceedings of the 17thInteraction Design and Children Conference (IDC '18),Trondheim, Norway.
 ACM.

 Sawhney, N., de Klerk, C. and Malhotra, S., 2015.
 Civic Engagement through DIY Urbanism and Collective Networked Action.
 Journal of Planning Practice & Research, 30(3),Special Issue: Using Social Media and Mobile Technologies to Foster Engagement and Self-Organization in Participatory Urban Planning and Neighbourhood Governance, Taylor & Francis, pp. 337-354.